 But those who know how to look can start to see the destination:

-A search-centric Net with less junk and more great websites with high quality content.
+A search-centric Net with less junk and greater websites with high-quality content.

 That’s because search rules traffic.
 And Google rules search.